working on behalf of local Councils within the Peak District National Park

 One of the Forum's purposes is to facilitate PDNPA's legal duty (Schedule 7 of the Environment Act 1995) to consult parishes on matters affecting them.
 (And PDNPA also has a duty under the 1995 Act to seek to foster the economic and social well-being of local communities within the National Park.)

 We aim to promote a good working relationship and excellent communications between local councils and PDNPA, and to provide a voice on matters relating to PDNPA which are common to a number of local councils.
 The Forum is keen to promote good local government and grassroots democracy.

 Every member Parish of PPPF is entitled to propose candidates for the Forum's Management Committee.
 We would be particularly keen to welcome new Management Committee members from Parishes in Cheshire East and Staffordshire Moorlands - areas which are currently under-represented.

-The current members of the Management Committee are: Martin Beer (chair of PPPF), Hucklow Parish Council (Derbyshire Dales) Trevor Bellamy, Holme Valley Parish Council (West Yorkshire) Patrick Brady, Taddington Parish Council (Derbyshire Dales) Stephen Bennett, Bradfield Parish Council (South Yorkshire) Joanna Collins, Edale Parish Council (High Peak) Peter Cooper, Charlesworth Parish Council (High Peak) Paul Downing, Bradwell Parish Council (Derbyshire Dales) Linda Granger, Bradwell Parish Council (Derbyshire Dales)
+The current members of the Management Committee are: Martin Beer, Hucklow Parish Council (Derbyshire Dales) Patrick Brady, Taddington Parish Council (Derbyshire Dales) Chris Carr, Tissington Parish Council (Derbyshire Dales) Joanna Collins, Edale Parish Council (High Peak) Peter Cooper, Charlesworth Parish Council (High Peak) Tony Crook, Curbar Parish Council (Derbyshire Dales) Paul Downing, Bradwell Parish Council (Derbyshire Dales) Linda Granger (chair of PPPF), Bradwell Parish Council (Derbyshire Dales) Zena Hawley, Over Haddon Parish Council (Derbyshire Dales)